UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Testing_advanced.rst.txt

 Test fixtures are a fixed baseline for tests to run from consistently, also known as test context.

-Fixtures can be set up fresh before each test, once before each test case, or before an entire test suite.
+Fixtures can (and should) be set up fresh before each test, once before each test case, or before an entire test suite.